Additional Information about Travel in Belgium

 The flights for tours beginning or ending in Belgium will arrive or depart from Brussels.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
 In your free time, most locations are best accessed on

 foot.
-You may want to use the modern transportation system in the
+You may also want to use the modern transportation system in the cities visited.

 Belgium is one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
 When it’s noon in California, it’s 9 pm in Brussels.